 I’ve been a bit slow on the blogging front these past couple of weeks.
 Between a needed vacation, actually working with real people, and school starting, there hasn’t been a lot of time to blog about our local Salem Oregon real estate market.

-So for those of you ready to be bored silly with market stats…this one’s for you.
-Drum roll….ssshhh…don’t tell anyone I said this, but August was looking pretty good.
+So for those of you ready to be bored silly with market stats…this ones for you.
+Drum roll….shhh…don’t tell anyone I said this, but August was looking pretty good.
 Sshhh…

 Inventory is at 9.7 months right now.
-Not at that normal neutral market level yet, but considering that we stated the year around 16-18 months, that is excellent.
+Not at that normal neutral market-level yet, but considering that we started the year around 16-18 months, that is excellent.
 It’s a slow process and will continue to be a slow process, but the market does appear to be breaking and dare I say…skidding.
-I’m not quite ready to call bottom, but I think we could be close to entering the skid phase in our real estate market.
-I’m anticipating we will have a period of a couple years with essentially no appreciation/depreciation in our home values.
+I’m not quite ready to call a bottom, but I think we could be close to entering the skid phase in our real estate market.
+I’m anticipating we will have a period of a couple of years with essentially no appreciation/depreciation in our home values.
 Essentially our market will flatline or skid along the bottom as the economy fumbles to recover.
 That’s just my opinion.

 So folks that want to buy real estate in Salem Oregon what this means for you is that if you want to dive in, now is a good time to start watching the market.
 There will be some normal seasonal variation in prices, but I think we are pretty close to skidding.
 The thing about skidding is that things will be flat for a while.
 There is time to sit and watch if you are unsure.
 Wait a minute?
 Did I really just tell you guys to wait if you are unsure?
 Uh-oh…I think I forgot to get my “It’s a great time to buy” mantra card.